 Jennifer Gurske: '91?
 Yeah.
 That was the huge fire, right?

 Mike Fuss: Oh, yeah.
 Biggest fire we've ever had, and the butter and the lard—everything was just floating down the creek.

 Terrence (Terry) Tiedt: Yep.

 Mike Fuss: It was bad.
-And all our equipment was nothing but that smell, and it was terrible.
-And they had to steam clean everything, and it still--in the engines and all the equipment, you can smell it for a year.
-And it was bad.
-And then, we got some canned hams out of it.
+All our equipment was nothing but that smell, and it was terrible.
+They had to steam clean everything, and it still—in the engines and all the equipment, you could smell it for a year.
+It was bad.
+We got some canned hams, though, out of it.
 They said, here, just take those.
 I'll take them.
 Oscar Mayer canned hams that was stored.